 You can also make easy-to-peel hard boiled eggs by cooking them in a pressure cooker.

 1 large egg, hard-boiled, peeled, and chopped (See Recipe Note)

 1 to 2 tablespoons mayonnaise, to taste

 Kosher salt and freshly ground black pepper to taste

 2 slices white, wheat, multigrain, or rye bread, toasted or plain

 Make the egg salad:

 Mash up the chopped egg a bit with a fork.
-Mix together the chopped hard-boiled egg, mayonnaise, celery and onion.
+Mix together the chopped hard-boiled egg, mayonnaise, celery and green onion.
 Sprinkle with salt and pepper and curry powder to taste.
 Mix with a spoon.

 Assemble the sandwich:

 Toast your bread slices if making the sandwich with toast.
 Put a layer of lettuce on one slice of bread, spread the egg mixture on top of the lettuce, put another slice of bread on top.